Archive What Apps Should Kids Not Have?

 LIVE.ME

 Honestly, the features of LIVE.ME are terrifying to begin with.
-The app’s main feature is to let people live stream themselves at any given moment.
+The app’s main feature is to let people livestream themselves at any given moment.
 The problem is that it also shows your location to other users so they can know who’s streaming next to them.
-It doesn’t take a lot to conclude why it’s featured in the “Sexual Predators” category.
+The location-sharing feature explains why it’s in the “Sexual Predators” category.
 And no, it doesn’t have parental controls.

 Whisper

-Whisper is maybe the app that gets closest to preserving its users’ anonymity but that’s only in competition with other apps.
+Whisper gets closest to preserving its users’ anonymity but that’s only in competition with other apps.
 All in all, it’s still a long way from being truly anonymous.
-Unfortunately, the illusion of being anonymous attracts lots of teens and another group which you can guess yourself.
-The app is said to have a 17+ minimum age requirement but we all know how that goes.
+Unfortunately, the illusion of being anonymous attracts lots of teens and another group, which you can guess yourself.
+The app has a 17+ minimum age requirement but we all know how that goes.
 An example of a sexual predator using Whisper has even been a news headline.
 Furthermore, the app lacks parental controls.

 Dating Apps